bhavyamistry/Hanabi-Yuga_EventManagementSystem/README.md

 This project utilizes the following technologies and frameworks:

-1.MongoDB
+1. MongoDB
-2.Express.js
+2. Express.js
-3.React.js
+3. React.js
-4.Node.js
+4. Node.js
-5.Rest API
+5. Rest API
-6.Bootstrap (for styling)
+6. Bootstrap (for styling)
-7.Stripe API
+7. Stripe API
-8.Gmail SMTP (for sending email)
+8. Gmail SMTP (for sending email)

 ## License
 This project is licensed under the MIT License.